-While there are many responsibilities of a PM, the key function of a product manager is deciding what to build — with the objective of helping the business and its customers.
+While there are many responsibilities of a PM, the key function of a product manager is deciding what to build to help the business and its customers.

-There are two main considerations to be made in the prioritization of what's built: the likelihood of maximizing customer value and business impact.
-The product manager must optimize both of those areas to generate the most value for the business.
-Ideally, this leads to products that are useful to the consumer and profitable for the company.
+There are two essential considerations to make in prioritizing what to build: the likelihood of maximizing customer value and business impact.
+The product manager must optimize both areas to generate the most value for the business.
+Ideally, this leads to beneficial products for the consumer and profitable products for the company.

 The PM is also a key player in the product development and management teams.
-They're in charge of distributing information and making sure everyone is clear on their objectives.
-In product management, it's important to meet deadlines, so PMs need to be proficient communicators with strong leadership skills.
+They’re in charge of distributing information and ensuring everyone is clear on their objectives.
+In product management, it’s critical to meet deadlines.
+Product managers need to be proficient communicators with solid leadership skills.

 How much does a product manager make?

-How much you make as a product manager depends on your location, your company’s location, and your years of experience.
+How much you make as a product manager depends on your location, the company’s location, and your years of experience.